Niqtan/Pagtingin/README.md

 ## Parts Needed
 - 1 * Raspberry Pi Pico
 - 1 * 9V Alkaline Battery
-- 1 * HR-SR04 Ultrasonic distance sensor
 - 1 * Short Solderless Breadboard
+- 1 * HY-SRF05 Ultrasonic distance sensor
 - 1 * 0.5W, 8Ω Portable Speaker
+- 1 * Active Piezzo Buzzer
 - 1 * TDA2822M Integrated Circuit (IC)
-- 1 * 2N2222 NPN Transistor
+- 2 * 1µF, one ceramic and one electrolytic
-- 1 * 1MΩ Resistor, 4 * 10KΩ Resistor
+- 1 * 47Ω Resistor, 1 * 4.7KΩ Resistor, 1 * 330Ω Resistor
 - A bundle of jumper wires

-## Flashing on the ESP32
+## Flashing on the Raspberry Pi Pico
-1. Connect the Raspberry Pi Pico to the computer using a cable
+1. Hold the BOOTSEL button of the Raspberry Pi Pico
+2. Simultaneously, whilst holding it, connect a USB cable to the Pico and let go of the BOOTSEL afterwards
-2. Install the development board for the Raspberry Pi Pico on the Arduino IDE.
+3. Drag and drop the main.uf2 file on the drive of the Raspberry Pi Pico
-3. Select Raspberry Pi PIco Development Board
-4. Select the COM Port on the Arduino IDE
-5. Click compile and upload

 ## Learning Outcomes